numbbo/coco/docs/bbob-biobj/functions/source/functions/index.rst

 Combination of sphere function (:math:`f_1` in the ``bbob`` suite) and attractive sector function (:math:`f_6` in the ``bbob`` suite).

-Both functions are unimodal, but only the first objective is separable and truly convex quadratic.
+Both objective functions are unimodal, but only the first objective is separable and truly convex quadratic.
 The attractive sector function is highly asymmetric, where only one *hypercone* (with angular base area) with a volume of roughly :math:`(1/2)^D`